General Dentistry

 At Lane Family Dentistry we offer the following general dentistry procedures:

-- Comprehensive oral examination – A comprehensive oral examination at Lane Family Dentistry is a thorough visual inspection of your mouth, head, and neck to detect any abnormalities early.
-Using low-radiation digital imaging, Dr. Lane can perform a more complete evaluation, helping identify cavities, issues with existing dental restorations, gum and bone recession, and other concerns in the mouth, head, and neck area.
+- Comprehensive oral examination – A comprehensive oral exam is a thorough visual review of the mouth, head, and neck that helps identify any signs of concern.
+Low-radiation digital imaging gives our team a clearer, more complete picture, making it easier to spot cavities, issues with existing dental work, gum and bone recession, and other conditions affecting the mouth, head, and neck.

-- Crowns – A dental crown is a restoration that completely covers a tooth that has been cracked, broken, worn down, or severely decayed.
-At Lane Family Dentistry, crowns are typically completed in two visits.
-During the first visit, the tooth is prepared and an impression is taken, then a temporary crown is placed while your permanent crown is fabricated.
-At the second visit, the permanent crown is carefully fitted and cemented into place, restoring both the appearance and function of your natural tooth.
+- Crowns – A crown is a dental restoration that fits completely over a tooth that is cracked, broken, worn down, or severely decayed.
+Most dental crowns are completed over two appointments.
+At the first visit, the tooth is shaped and an impression is taken, and a temporary crown is placed to protect it.
+At the second visit, the custom permanent crown is checked for fit and cemented securely in place.

-- Root canal treatment – Root canal treatment is often necessary when decay has reached the nerve of the tooth or an infection has developed inside the tooth.
-At Lane Family Dentistry, we perform root canal therapy by removing the infected or inflamed pulp from the tooth chamber, then carefully cleaning and disinfecting the inside before filling and sealing it to prevent future infection.
-Soon after the procedure, the tooth is restored with a dental crown or filling to protect it and return it to full function.
+- Root canal treatment – Root canal therapy is most often needed when decay has reached the nerve of a tooth or an infection has developed.
+During treatment, the infected or inflamed pulp tissue is removed from inside the tooth.
+The chamber is then carefully cleaned and disinfected before being filled and sealed to prevent re-infection.
+Once the root canal is complete, the tooth is restored with a crown or filling to bring it back to full function.

-- Extractions – When a tooth cannot be saved through restorative procedures, a tooth extraction may be necessary.
-At Lane Family Dentistry, the area is first numbed with local anesthesia for your comfort.
-The tooth is then gently loosened from the jawbone, ligaments, and surrounding tissues with a careful rocking motion before being removed.
-In some cases, stitches may be placed after the extraction to support proper healing.
+- Extractions – When a tooth cannot be saved through restorative care, removal may be the best path forward.
+The area is numbed with local anesthesia before the procedure begins.
+The tooth is then gently worked loose from the surrounding bone, ligaments, and tissues using a controlled rocking motion and carefully lifted out.
+Stitches may be needed following the extraction to help the site heal properly.

-- Scaling and root planing – Scaling and root planing is a non-surgical gum disease treatment designed to stop the progression of periodontal disease.
-During the scaling process at Lane Family Dentistry, specialized instruments are used to remove plaque and tartar from beneath the gumline.
-Root planing then smooths the tooth roots, encouraging the gums to heal and reattach to a cleaner, healthier root surface.
-This deep cleaning procedure is often the first step in restoring gum health.
+- Scaling and root planing – Scaling and root planing is a non-surgical treatment used to manage gum disease.
+During the scaling phase, specialized instruments are used to clean plaque and tartar from beneath the gumline.
+Root planing then follows, smoothing the surfaces of the tooth roots so the gum tissue can heal and reattach more effectively.
+Together, these steps help restore a healthier, cleaner foundation for your teeth.

 FAQ